InsightfulCoderDivine/End-To-End-Machine-Learning-Project-with-MlFlow/README.md

 ---

-# Car Price Prediction: End-to-End Machine Learning Project with MLflow and AWS
+# Loan Default Prediction: End-to-End Machine Learning Project with MLflow and AWS

 This repository showcases an end-to-end machine learning project focused on predicting Loan Default using a variety of classification models.
 The project includes data preprocessing, model training, hyperparameter tuning, deployment, and monitoring—implemented with **MLflow** and **AWS** to ensure reproducibility and scalability.